Aptivi-Archives/Extensification/README.md

 1. Windows 7 or later (Windows 10 recommended)
 2. .NET Framework 4.5 or later, or .NET Core 2.1 or 3.1, or .NET 5.0

+* If your app uses Extensification, uses x86, and uses one of .NET Core 2.1, 3.1, or .NET 5.0, at least a 2.00 GHz processor with SSE2 is required.

 ### Linux systems

 1. Mono 5.10 or higher (6.0 or higher is recommended) or dotnet with .NET Core 2.1 or 3.1 or .NET 5.0